 To conclude this section, the agreement patterns analyzed in this paper are summarized again in Table 2, now including the specific tier projection functions for each case study.
-As before, the individual patterns are described in comparison to the baseline pattern of
+As before, the individual patterns are described in comparison to the baseline pattern of relativized

-&lt;sup>26 The idea of treating extraction morphology as constraints on a movement path goes back at least to Bouma et al. 2001.
+26The idea of treating extraction morphology as constraints on a movement path goes back at least to Bouma et al. (2001).

-Table 2: Example Tier projection Tier constraints Summary a.
-Subject-verb agr.
-All T/D/C Strict matching of $+\phi$ and $-\phi$ of agreement patterns b.
-Case-sensitive agr.
-All T/C, D if [NOM] (as in (a)) analysis c.
-Subject-orientation All C, D if [-EPP] (as in (a)) d.
-A' agreement All C, D if $[-A']$ (as in (a)) e.
-Dative intervention All T/C/D[NOM], D[DAT] if not [-EPP] Non-agreeing dative may follow $+\phi$ f.
-Upward agreement (as in (a)) Swap order of $+\phi/-\phi$ g.
-Chain agreement (as in (a)) Allow sequential $+\phi$ h.
-Multiple agreement (as in (a)) Allow sequential $-\phi$ relativized minimality.
+Example Tier Projection Tier Constraints Strict matching of Subject-verb agr.
+All T/D/C a. $+\phi$ and $-\phi$ Ъ. Case-sensitive agr.
+All T/C, D if [NOM] (as in (a)) Subject-orientation All C, D if [-EPP] (as in (a)) c.
+A' agreement All C, D if [-A']d. (as in (a)) All T/C/D[NOM], Non-agreeing dative Dative intervention e.
+D[DAT] if not [-EPP] may follow $+\phi$ f.
+Upward agreement (as in (a)) Swap order of $+\phi/-\phi$ Chain agreement Allow sequential $+\phi$ g. (as in (a)) Multiple agreement Allow sequential $-\phi$ h. (as in (a))

+Table 2: Summary of agreement patterns and their TSL-2 analysis minimality.
 For conciseness, only the Hindi variant of case-sensitive agreement is included; additionally, the two components of the Dinka complementizer agreement pattern from Section 4.3 (A' agreement and multiple probes) have been factored out and listed separately.

 Having seen how the proposed model works in a variety of languages, we can now better assess the match between its formal capabilities and the observed typology.
 Recall from Section 2.1 that by restricting ourselves to TSL, many conceptually simple yet linguistically unnatural constraints become impossible to implement, at least in full generality.
 Sometimes, it is possible to construct limited counterexamples.
-For example, threshold counting can be simulated by choosing a tier which contains just the elements of interest and a window size large enough to construct a language in which a verb is plural iff any of the first four DPs in its c-command domain is plural.
+For example, threshold counting can be simulated by choosing a tier which contains just the elements of interest and a window size large enough to contain the maximum number we wish to count to.
+This could be used to construct a language in which a verb is plural iff any of the first four DPs in its c-command domain is plural.
 The restriction to TSL-2 helps to further rule out such tricks.

 Indeed, as argued by McMullin and Hansson (2016) and Graf (2022b), TSL-2 gives us exactly the kind of locality restrictions characteristic of natural language: the presence of even a single blocker breaks any long-distance dependency.
-Some dependencies are strictly local, while others lack blockers altogether, but what we do not find are patterns in which at most one blocker, or two, or three, may be tolerated but no more.
-Other obvious manipulations of a TSL-2 grammar, such as mirroring the constraints, and allowing adjacent pairs of like elements, likewise correspond to real agreement phenomena.
+Some dependencies are strictly local, while others lack blockers altogether, but what we do not find are patterns in which at most one blocker, or two, or three, may be tolerated but no more.27 Other obvious manipulations of a TSL-2 grammar, such as mirroring the constraints, and allowing adjacent pairs of like elements, likewise correspond to real agreement phenomena.

 Even so, as several reviewers of this paper remarked, the freedom of the tier projection function to include or exclude any symbol according to its label seems to overgenerate.
 For example, we could define a function that projects a random assortment of D heads, rather than all of them.
 This seems unavoidable since the computational system has no knowledge of the substantive interpretation of the element labels.
 Furthermore, the existence of lexical exceptions alongside productive generalizations suggests that only the acquisition theory can correctly restrict the set of possible tier projections.
-It is for these reasons, among others, that I have stressed that the TSL-2 hypothesis is only one component of a complete theory.
+28 It is for these reasons, among others, that I have stressed that the TSL-2 hypothesis is only one component of a complete theory.